-- Confidentiality: All benchmarking exchanges should be treated as confidential.
-Publication and external communication of findings should not proceed without the permission of all partners involved in the project.
+Confidentiality: All benchmarking exchanges should be treated as confidential and publication and external communication of findings should not proceed without the permission of all partners involved in the project.

-- Use: Benchmarking information should not be used for other than the express purpose for which it was obtained without prior consent of all participating partners.
+Use: Benchmarking information should not be used for other than the express purpose for which it was obtained, prior consent should be obtained from all participating partner.